 It’s Mother’s Day, the day we celebrate everything our moms do for us.
 But why not celebrate all moms, not just humans?
-This Galapagos tortoise was 80 years old when she had babies for the first time!
+A giant Galapagos tortoise was 80 years old when she had babies for the first time!
 Nigrita hatched 9 mini tortoises, which hatched from eggs like any reptile.
 Galapagos tortoises can live to 150 years old.
 It’s the largest tortoise: it can weigh more than 900 pounds!
 By the way, what’s the difference between a tortoise and a turtle?
 They’re both reptiles, so they both breathe air and lay eggs.
 But turtles spend most of their time in the water, while tortoises live on dry land…for a very, very long time.

 Wee ones: If you’ve counted 5 of the baby tortoises, what numbers do you say to count the next two babies?